Ultracompact hybrid stars consistent with multimessenger astrophysics: Acknowledgments

 M.~A. is partly supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under Award No. DE-FG02-05ER41375.
-J.~L. is supported by the ``Fundamental Research Funds for the Central Universities" (Grant No. SWU-020021), the National Natural Science Foundation of China (Grant No. 12105232), and by the Venture \& Innovation Support Program for Chongqing Overseas Returnees (Grant No. CX2021007).
+J.~L. is supported by the National Natural Science Foundation of China (Grant No. 12105232), the Fundamental Research Funds for the Central Universities (Grant No. SWU-020021), and by the Venture \& Innovation Support Program for Chongqing Overseas Returnees (Grant No. CX2021007).
 The research of A.~S. was funded by Deutsche Forschungsgemeinschaft Grant No. SE 1836/5-2 and the Polish NCN Grant No. 2020/37/B/ST9/01937 at Wroc\l{}aw University.